DawidJedraszczyk/jakDojade-web-app/README.md

 2. on first start buttons probably will not work, just restart website without restarting server,
 3. when there is no connection between stops nothing will show, i will add some communicate,
 4. mess with responsibility, first on todo list!
+5. buses with letters on name will not work, because they are not on python algoritm (i have troubles with scrapping data when the letter was in bus number).